Moonbury Rings Festival Is Coming To DorchesterFriday, July 5th, 2019

 Noon – 4pm

 The final day of the festival will be a science fun day hosted by the Institute of Physics, Thomas Hardy School and Dorchester Town Council.
 This is the chance for aspiring youngsters to go through selection training by taking part in a range of tests to learn what it takes be an astronaut.
-There will be science demonstrations, interactive talks a chance to meet astronomers, astrophysicists, engineers, rocket sciences (including one who worked on Apollo 11!)
-The event is largely aimed at children, but there will something for people of all ages to enjoy!
+There will be science demonstrations, interactive talks a chance to meet astronomers, astrophysicists, engineers, rocket sciences (including one who worked on Apollo 11!).
+Something for people of all ages to enjoy!

 Do bring your own seats or rugs.
 The day will consist of a combination of activities and speakers, the choice is yours to be active or just relax and enjoy the talks.
 Do bring your own picnics, but please also support the event caterers.